Board of Directors & Staff

 Wendy Wheeler grew up in upstate New York and moved to Helena in 1980 with her husband, Gregg.
 As a child, her mother thought she should spend more time outside rather than inside reading.
 Wendy’s solution was to take her books up into the backyard maple tree where she could read in peace.
 Wendy is passionate about libraries and literacy.
 She was a member of the Board of Trustees of Lewis & Clark Library in the 1990s when funds were scarce (this was before the mill levy passed), including time as chair.
 She has volunteered as a tutor for the Lewis & Clark Literacy Council and served on their board of directors for six years.
 She has a B.A. in History and retired from the Montana State Information Services Division after 30 years in state government.
 Wendy joined the board in 2022.

-Bruce Whittenberg, Vice President
+Bruce Whittenberg, President

 Bruce Whittenberg was Director of the Montana Historical Society from 2011 to 2020.
 Bruce was the founding executive director of Leadership Montana, a statewide effort to develop a sustainable network of leaders who share a commitment to the future of the state.
 In the 1990s, Bruce was publisher of the Helena Independent Record and the Billings Gazette.
 Bruce’s long record of public service most recently included serving on the board of directors of Humanities Montana, Parmly Billings Library Foundation, Western Heritage Center, and the Alberta Bair Theater in Billings.
 Currently, Bruce serves on the board of directors of the Friends of Montana PBS and the Myrna Loy Center, and is the Executive Director of the Greater Yellowstone Foundation.
 Bruce joined the board in 2021.